What Does A Paleo Diet Mean?

 Paleo Diet Meal Ideas

-Here are some example meals to give you an idea of what eating Paleo might look like:
+Here are a few examples of what a day of Paleo meals might look like:

 Breakfast